russ4stall/new-found-lory/README.md

 # New Found Lory

 This is a simple service that returns nfl scores for a specified week of a specified season in JSON.
 Scores are scraped from the NFL.com website.
-A future version of this service will implement a cache.
+Implements a concurrent hashmap for in memory cache.
+Future version may use a cache on disk.

 ###Usage: